• The Crypto Fire

 What is Layer 1 (L1)?

 Layer 1 (L1) refers to the base blockchain network.
 It’s the foundation where all transactions take place.
 Examples of Layer 1 blockchains include Bitcoin, Ethereum, and Solana.
-These networks process and store all transactions, and they are the backbone of the blockchain ecosystem.
+This is where blockchain security is anchored: consensus rules, validator or miner incentives, and the data every node can verify.
 Think of Layer 1 as the main street in a city - it’s where everything happens, and it’s essential for the functioning of the entire network.

 L1 blockchains also have their own native tokens, which are often used to pay transaction fees.
 These networks are protected and validated through different consensus mechanisms, such as Proof of Work (PoW), Proof of Stake (PoS), and Proof of History (PoH).
 Each of these methods ensures that transactions are secure and that the network remains trustworthy.
-You can learn more about these consensus mechanisms in Blockchain Consensus Mechanisms: Proof of Work, Proof of Stake & More.
+You can learn more about these consensus mechanisms in Proof of Work vs Proof of Stake: Understanding Blockchain Consensus Mechanisms.

 Bitcoin - A Layer 1 Blockchain